Spread Betting Or CFD Trading – Which Is Right For You?

 eToro is a broker which sets itself apart from the competition by billing itself as a “social trading network”.
 This means that you can follow other people and copy their trades.
 This is somewhat like spread betting on a larger level, where you judge a person on their previous trades and decide whether their trades will be successful in the future or not. eToro is generally more of a passive means of investment, where you select certain investors to copy and let them make the trades.
 While you can become a Popular Investor yourself, which is what they call investors who get copied, it’s a slightly different means of trading than most brokers.

-IronFX is a broker with several trading platforms to choose from, which allows them to support a wide range of platforms from Mac and PC, to mobile and tablet as well as web based trading platforms.
+London Capital Group is a broker with several trading platforms to choose from, which allows them to support a wide range of platforms from Mac and PC, to mobile and tablet as well as web based trading platforms.
 This allows you to make trades from wherever you are and on almost any device you might have access to.
 This is very important, particularly for shorter term trades like spread betting.
-You can’t go wrong with IronFX for trading on the go.
+LCG is a UK regulated broker and have a strong reputation for both CFD and Spread betting.

 CMC Markets is a broker with a pedigree name, supports both spread betting and CFD trading and allows you to trade across thousands of markets.
 It’s one of the biggest and best brokers available on the internet and is a great all around choice for online trading.
 It’s more traditional than eToro when it comes to investing, but if you trust your own trades above those of others then it’s a great choice.